-Fort Collins boasts a Cultural Services Department and a Cultural Plan - "the guiding document for the work of the city and for community wide efforts in ensuring that arts, culture, and science thrive in our community, add to our excellent quality of life, help drive the local economy and tourism, and become an integral part of Fort Collins' unique identity."
-The Cultural Plan includes a Vision, Goals, Objectives, Recommendations, Cultural Facilities Plan, Cultural Inventory, and more.
+Fort Collins has both Economic Development and Cultural Services organizations and a Cultural Plan, "the guiding document for the work of the city and for community wide efforts in ensuring that arts, culture, and science thrive in our community, add to our excellent quality of life, help drive the local economy and tourism, and become an integral part of Fort Collins' unique identity."

-Several other economic development comparison cities also have formal cultural management infrastructures.
-For example:
+The majority of Lawrence's other economic development comparison cities have cultural planning and management organizations.
+For example,

-• The Bloomington, Indiana Assistant Economic Development Director for the Arts is responsible for the Bloomington Entertainment and Arts District, which is central to Bloomington's economic development strategy.

-- The St. Cloud, Minnesota Arts Commission is part of the Planning Department and oversees development and execution of the City's Community Cultural Arts Plan. - The Chapel Hill, North Carolina Public and Cultural Art Administrator runs the Public and Cultural Arts Office, which develops and implements art programs to increase public access to the arts, provides opportunities for local artists to display their work, and promotes public understanding and awareness of the arts, - The Lincoln, Nebraska Arts Council serves as the central arts information and service agency for the city of Lincoln.
+- The Bloomington, Indiana Assistant Economic Development Director for the Arts is responsible for the Bloomington Entertainment and Arts District, which is central to Bloomington's economic development strategy. - The St. Cloud, Minnesota Arts Commission, part of the Planning Department and supported by the Arts Commission Coordinator, oversees development and execution of the city's Community Cultural Arts Plan. - The Chapel Hill, North Carolina Public and Cultural Art Administrator runs the Public and Cultural Arts Office, which develops and implements art programs to increase public access to the arts, provides opportunities for local artists to display their work, and promotes public understanding and awareness of the arts. - The Lincoln, Nebraska Arts Council is the central arts information and service agency for the city of Lincoln.